mrtnstn/react-mobx-typescript/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the --typescript option.

+In addition, [MobX](https://mobx.js.org/) has been added in from the start for state management.

+In order to use the MobX decorators, the use of "experimentalDecorators" is switched on in the tsconfig.json.

 ## Available Scripts